skip navigation

 PRE-POSITION MODIFIER

-A modifier may be used after a be verb (as a predicate complement) or before a noun to describe the noun's condition at that time.
+A modifier may be used after the verb be (as a predicate complement) or before a noun to describe the noun's condition at that time.

 PRE-NOMINAL — EXISTING